-Of the 33 countries without letter A in their name, 12 are in Africa.
-These countries include Benin, Burundi, Comoros, Congo, Cote d’Ivoire, Djibouti, Egypt, Lesotho, Morocco, Niger, Seychelles, and Togo.
+Of the 32 countries without letter A in their name, 12 are in Africa.
+These countries include Benin, Burundi, Comoros, Republic of the Congo, Cote d’Ivoire, Djibouti, Egypt, Lesotho, Morocco, Niger, Seychelles, and Togo.
 Notably, some of these countries like Morocco would contain letter A if the name is written in French (Maroc).
 Also, Congo is included as the longer Republic of the Congo also does not contain the letter A, whereas the neighboring country is not included as it is known as the Democratic Republic of Congo which has letter A. Interestingly, the Republic of Cote d’Ivoire does not have letter A in its official name but has it in its English name, Ivory Coast.

 Countries in Europe

-Ten countries in Europe do not have letter A in their names.
+Nine countries in Europe do not have letter A in their names.
 These countries include Belgium, Czech Republic, Greece, Liechtenstein, Luxembourg, Montenegro, Sweden, Turkey, and the United Kingdom.
-However, the United Kingdom will be removed from this lift if the official name (the United Kingdom of Great Britain and Northern Ireland) is used since both Great Britain and Ireland contain the letter A. Interestingly, most of the capital cities of these countries also do not include the letter A. These cities include Brussels (Belgium), London (UK), Stockholm (Sweden), and Luxembourg City (Luxembourg).
+However, the United Kingdom will be removed from this list if the official name (the United Kingdom of Great Britain and Northern Ireland) is used since both Great Britain and Ireland contain the letter A. Interestingly, most of the capital cities of these countries also do not include the letter A. These cities include Brussels (Belgium), London (UK), Stockholm (Sweden), and Luxembourg City (Luxembourg).